Quantification of the cascading tipping probability from the AMOC to the Amazon rainforest: Trajectory Adaptive Multilevel Splitting (TAMS)

+In all cases, the conditional probability in Eq.~\ref{eq:cond_proba} alone cannot prove or disprove the presence of a tipping cascade, and the time scales of the transitions of both the AMOC and the Amazon have to be carefully considered.
+Therefore, this indicator is meaningful when accompanied by an analysis of both systems, which can be carried out using other functions estimated with TAMS, as described in Sec.~\ref{sec:proba}, \ref{sec:mfpt} and \ref{sec:distrib}.

-A limitation of this method with the full cascading probability (eq.~\ref{eq:cond_proba}) is that the estimate of the joint probability (the numerator of eq.~\ref{eq:cond_proba}) has a limited resolution.
-Indeed, if we compute $K$ independent runs of TAMS each containing $N$ ensemble members, the minimum number of times we can observe the joint event is $1$ time over the ensemble of $KN$ trajectories exhibiting an Amazon collapse.
+However, the estimate of the joint probability (the numerator of Eq.~\ref{eq:cond_proba}) has a limited resolution.
+Indeed, if we compute $K$ independent runs of TAMS each containing $N$ ensemble members, the minimum number of times we can observe the joint event is once over the ensemble of $KN$ trajectories exhibiting an Amazon transition.
 Hence, the smallest joint probability we can estimate is $1/(KN)$.
-However, this resolution is $5\times10^{-5}$ for the parameters used here (see Section~\ref{sec:setup}), which is enough for most applications.